mclarkson/obdi-docker/README.md

 **The setup will consist of:**

-Users: admin, nomen.nescio (password: nomen), sduser, and worker.
+Users: admin, nomen.nescio, sduser, and worker.

 Data Centres: main